20 Most Captivating Places to Retire for 2022

 January 12, 2022 — Every year we have fun coming up with a list of the very “Best Places to Retire“.
 This list is meant to highlight retirement towns that represent exceptionally great places to retire, as measured by Member and visitor interest at Topretirements.
 As wonderful as these towns might be, the one where you can be happy in retirement is your best place!

-To develop our 2022 list we consulted our visitor logs to find out the 20 retirement towns in the U.S. whose reviews were visited the most at Topretirements.
-Many of the winners were predictable, they get named to the top 10 or 20 every year, but there were several other big surprises.
-The hope is the list will spark some ideas for you to consider in the quest for your best place to retire.
-Home prices in many of these towns are above the national median, reflecting their desirability, but a surprising number offer relative bargains.
-Although 11 states had towns in the top 20, Arizona, Florida, and Tennessee tied for the most cities on the list with 3 each.
-Congratulations to all these cities and towns!
+To develop our 2022 list, we consulted our visitor logs to identify the 20 retirement towns in the U.S. whose reviews were visited the most at Topretirements, and while many of the winners were predictable, there were several big surprises too, the kind of fresh discovery that keeps people coming back like they do for new slots sites.
+We hope the list sparks ideas for your own search for the best place to retire, especially since home prices in many of these towns are above the national median, reflecting their desirability, yet a surprising number still offer relative bargains.
+Although 11 states had towns in the top 20, Arizona, Florida, and Tennessee tied for the most cities on the list with three each, and congratulations to all these cities and towns!

 20 Best of the Best Places to Retire